SDU-Sem3-G1-NES/Project/Data/readme.md

 source venv/bin/activate
 pip install -r requirements.txt
 ```

 4. Verify and Generate the user SQL
 ```bash
 python GenerateUser.py
 python GenerateUser.py > user.sql
 ```
+Ensure the file is encoded in UTF-8.
+Running the above command in Powershell, will result in UTF-16, which PostgreSQL is unable to parse.
+If you have created the database already, ensure that the user exists by selecting all from the USERS table.
+If not, copy the user.sql contents into your query editor and run them.

 5. Let docker-compose do its thing:
 ```bash